 3. Contact the creditor that reported the error

-4. Go over the results of the investigation
+4. Await the results of the investigation and review them

-The credit bureau with the mistake on your report (again, that's either Experian, Equifax or TransUnion) must investigate within 30 days.
+The credit bureau with the erroneous report (again, that's either Experian, Equifax or TransUnion) must investigate your dispute within 30 days.

-You'll receive the findings in writing, which may take up to a month and a half.
+You'll receive the findings in writing, which may take up to 45 days.

-If the creditor that provided the bad information agrees with you that an error was made, that company is supposed to notify all three bureas to correct their files on you.
+If the bank or other creditor that provided the questionable information agrees with you that an error was made, that company is supposed to notify all three bureaus to correct their files on you.

-If the investigation fails to resolve the situation and the disputed material stays on your report, you should ask the credit bureau that looked into your dispute to include a statement in its file detailing the matter that you raised.
+But if the investigation fails to resolve the situation and the disputed material stays on your report, you should ask the credit bureau that looked into the matter to include a statement in its file detailing the issue you raised.

 5. Get a free, revised credit report

-When things turn out for the better and the dispute process results in an item being changed or removed from your credit report, the credit bureau you've been working with will send you a free copy of your report, so you can see how your efforts paid off.
+When things turn out for the better and the dispute process results in an item being changed or removed from your credit report, the credit bureau you've been working with will send you a free copy of your new and improved report, so you can see how your efforts paid off.

-The report doesn't count as the free credit report you're entitled to every year from each of the big three credit agencies — you can still get one of those from the credit bureau at some other point during the year.
+The report doesn't count as the free credit report you're entitled to every year from each of the big-three credit agencies — you can still get one of those from the credit bureau at some other point during the year.

-You can ask the credit bureau in question to send notices of the correction to any creditor or other company that received a copy of your report in the last six months.
+You can ask the credit agency in question to send notices of the correction to any creditor or other company that received a copy of your report in the last six months.

 You also can have the updated version sent to any employer who asked to see your credit report within the last two years.